preniJee/MirasIrony/README.md

 |      Average number of tokens per tweet      |      32.25     |
 | Maximum number of tokens per tweet |      50    |

-## Dataset Description
-The dataset is provided in Irony_Dataset/MirasIrony.xlsx.
-Each line contains a tweet and it's coressponding label.
-Label 1 is for ironic and 0 for non-ironic.

 ## Cite
 Please cite the following paper in your publication if you are using MirasIrony in your research: